One of the most beloved activities in wild lands is hiking.

 4. Sierra High Route in Ansel Adams Wilderness, California

 You can avoid John Muir’s crowds if you are ready for more of a challenge on a trail that is less marked and maintained.
 This higher road offers more vistas of the majestic Sierras as it runs for 195 miles through some of the state’s best destinations: Kings Canyon National Park, John Muir Wilderness, Ansel Adams Wilderness, Devils Postpile National Monument, Yosemite National Park, and Hoover Wilderness.
-This year marks a significant anniversary of the designation of Ansel Adams Wilderness, which was part of the nine million acres protected under the Wilderness Act fifty years ago.

 photo: Thousand Island Lake in Ansel Adams Wilderness. credit: Flickr, Steve Dunleavy.